15 Financial Terms Small Business Owners Need to Know

 15. Balance Sheet

-A balance sheet gives you a snapshot of the financial position of your business.
+A pro forma balance sheet gives you a snapshot of the financial position of your business.
 It includes a breakdown of your assets and your liabilities.
 The more complex your operations become, the more complex your balance sheet will be.

 Don’t be intimidated by creating your first balance sheet.
 It’s integral for spotting risks to your business, identifying needs ahead of time, and may even be required to apply for certain kinds of financing.